babangsund/babangsund.com/src/blog/relay_local_state_management_3.md

 There's a lot to unpack here.

 Using the `React.useEffect`, we get (or create) `temp`, of type `Task`.
 If we're editing a task, we copy everything we've fetched onto the `temp` record.
+If there's a person, we link it to the `temp` task.
 The return function is just to make sure we clean up the store upon closing the dialog.
 The fragment has been reduced to spread a selection of fragments which will be fetched by the QueryRenderer.

 Next up, is the Notes component.